REDUCE, REUSE, RETHINK PACKAGING

 36%

-of solid waste in EU cities stems from packaging (Ellen MacArthur, 2017)
+of solid waste in EU cities comes from packaging (Ellen MacArthur, 2017)

-of microplastics have found their way to the bottom of the world’s oceans (Barrett et al., 2020).
+of microplastics have ended up at the bottom of the oceans (Barrett et al., 2020).

 71%

-of consumers believe that manufacturers, industrials and brands are primarily responsible for reducing packaging (Citeo, 2020)
+of consumers believe that manufacturers, industrial companies, and brands bear the primary responsibility for reducing packaging (Citeo, 2020)

-of plastic packaging material is lost to the economy each year (Ellen MacArthur, 2017).
+worth of plastic packaging materials are lost from the economy each year (Ellen MacArthur, 2017).

-is the timeframe needed for plastic to decompose in a landfill (DHL Trend Research, 2019).
+is the time required for plastic to decompose in a landfill (DHL Trend Research, 2019).

 41%

-of plastic packaging is recycled across Europe (Eurostat, 2019)
+of plastic packaging is recycled in Europe (Eurostat, 2019)

-The two drivers of the reduction of single-use plastic packaging are (1) the development of an industrially optimized reuse model and (2) the widespread use of fiber-based packaging solutions.
+The two drivers for reducing single-use plastic packaging are (1) the development of an industrially optimized reuse model and (2) the widespread adoption of fiber-based packaging solutions.

 R3PACK focuses on these two levers to take concrete action.